antmicro/topwrap/docs/source/getting_started.md

 ```

 This is because the  `--part` flag was omitted since it's just a example, and is not for any specific FPGA chip.
-For building your designs, we recommend always specifying the `--part` flag.
+For building custom designs, we recommend always specifying the `--part` flag.